isc-projects/bind9/doc/arm/reference.rst

 imposes an upper limit of 64 on the number of policy zones in a single ``response-policy`` option; more than that is a configuration error.

-Rules encoded in response policy zones are processed after :ref:`access_control`.
-All queries from clients which are not permitted access to the resolver will be answered with a status code of REFUSED, regardless of configured RPZ rules.
+Rules encoded in response policy zones are processed after those defined in :ref:`access_control`.
+All queries from clients which are not permitted access to the resolver are answered with a status code of REFUSED, regardless of configured RPZ rules.

 Five policy triggers can be encoded in RPZ records.